Cross-platform certification of the qubit space with a minimal number of parameters: Experiments

 \subsection{IBM Simulations}

 To ensure our test works as intended, we ran it on the \texttt{qiskit aer} simulator.
 First we assumed the perfect gates and no noise.
-This test was done on a single qubit, because without the noise, the simulator qubits are indistinguishable.
+This test was done on a single qubit, because without the noise, simulator qubits are indistinguishable.
 We ran a single job with $10^6$ shots.
 We got $W_{\mathrm{sim}} = (-13.8 \pm 9.9) \cdot 10^{-5}$.

 We then repeated our tests, this time on a noisy simulator.
 We targeted each qubit of the \texttt{ibm\_brisbane} backend.
-Since the errors of the gates vary from qubit to qubit, we wanted to see if this variation will show up in the simulations.
+Since the gate errors vary from qubit to qubit, we wanted to see if this variation will show up in the simulations.
 We ran a single job with $10^6$ shots for each qubit.
 The results are shown in the figure \ref{fig:sim_noisy}.

 We can see that even on the simulator the disproportion between qubits performance is significant.
 While the least noisy qubit had the witness value of order $10^{-8}$, the value of $W$ for the most noisy one was of order $10^{-4}$.
+We have rerun the simulations in September 2025 imitating IBM Heron devices.
+In the latest simulations, no siginificant deviations have been found.